Viral Video Shows Unidentified Dark Liquid Dripping From Rudy Giuliani’s Face During Press Conference

 Others took note of the visible perspiration that increased on his face as the media event went on, saying he appeared to be under pressure.

 “Rudy Giuliani is having a meltdown.
-The bumbling ex-mayor sweated so much during the televised event that he had to keep dabbing his face with a napkin,” tweeted the New York Daily News, including a picture of the liquid rolling down Giuliani’s cheeks.
+The bumbling ex-mayor sweated so much during the televised event that he had to keep dabbing his face with a napkin,” tweeted the New York Daily News, which included a picture of the liquid rolling down Giuliani’s cheeks.
 “Four other Trump campaign attorneys present for the unruly press conference did not appear sweaty.”

 Giuliani claimed that there was corruption that took place in a number of large cities, singling out Philadelphia as a city with a long history of misconduct and cheating in elections.
 Critics have attacked the campaign for making these accusations without presenting evidence to back them up, and for appearing to take a strategy to buy time as races head to certification.
-As Fox News noted, the question and answer session appeared to grow contentious as a reporter asked Giuliani why he and the rest of the team of lawyers appeared to be moving slowly in rolling out cases.
+As Fox News noted, the question-and-answer session appeared to grow contentious as a reporter asked Giuliani why he and the rest of the team appeared to be moving slowly in rolling out cases.

 “We’re not going to drag it out.
 I mean it’s ridiculous for you to say we’re dragging it out,” he said.